keboola/connection-docs/transformations/python-plain/index.md

 ## Python Script Requirements
 Python is **sensitive to indentation**.
 Make sure not to mix tabs and spaces.
 All files are assumed to be in UTF;
 `# coding=utf-8` at the beginning of the script is not needed.
-You don't need to have any main function, e.g. this is a valid script:
+You don't need to have any main function, e.g., this is a valid script:

 {% highlight python %}
 print("Hello Keboola")
 {% endhighlight %}

 If you define a main function, do not wrap it within the `if __name__ == '__main__':` block as it will not be run.
 Simply calling it from within the script is enough:

 {% highlight python %}
 def main():